Delayed Gratification Could Make You a Millionaire

 Becoming a millionaire may seem like a mirage that you will never be able to reach, but delayed gratification could make you a millionaire.

-Becoming a millionaire is only something that will happen to those very lucky people, who unlike you, have won the state lottery or inherited Uncle Joe’s fortune.
-Or are the CEO of a very large publicly traded corporation, or possibly someone with a long history of making crooked business deals and somehow not getting caught by the law.
+Becoming a millionaire is only something that will happen to those fortunate people, who, unlike you, have won the state lottery or inherited Uncle Joe’s fortune.
+Or are the CEO of a massive publicly traded corporation, or possibly someone with a long history of making shady business deals and somehow not getting caught by the law.
 Right?
 Wrong!

 The Millionaire Next Door